Your Guide to the Types of Business Insurance for Restaurant Owners

 Businesses employing others are required to take up worker’s compensation insurance.
 With this policy, you can protect your workers in case of any workplace injury or illness.

-In the event your employee suffers an injury or falls ill on the job, the policy can cater to their medical bills and other costs relating to the injury or illness.
-If they have to stop working because of injury or illness, the policy will compensate them for their lost wages.
+In the event your employee suffers an injury or falls ill on the job, the policy can cover their medical bills and other related costs.
+If they must stop working because of injury or illness, the policy will compensate them for their lost wages.

+Workers’ compensation covers the related costs for workers who can recover but will need occupational therapy or other programs to nurse them back to health.
 There are also scenarios where an employee recovers from the injury or illness but can’t return to their old job.
-Here, worker’s compensation pays for the worker’s training for a new job.
+Workers’ compensation pays for workers’ training for a new job.